 mount -t wekafs [-o option[,option]...]] <fs-name> <mount-point>

-There are three options for mounting a filesystem on a cluster client: coherent, read cache and write cache.
+There are two options for mounting a filesystem on a cluster client: read cache and write cache.
 Refer to the descriptions in the links below to understand the differences between these modes:

 The Stateless Clients feature defers the process of joining the cluster until a mount is performed.
 Simplifying and improving the management of clients in the cluster, it removes tedious client management procedures, which is particularly beneficial in AWS installations where clients may join and leave in high frequency.
 Furthermore, it unifies all security aspects in the mount command, eliminating the search of separate credentials at cluster join and mount.